typtrue/gametheory-cw1/README.md

 # MATH60141 Coursework

-This repository contains all code used in our research project for MATH60141 - Introduction to Game Theory, where we cover (FILL IN).
+This repository contains all code used in our research project for MATH60141 - Introduction to Game Theory, where we look at Goofspiel (Game of Pure Strategy).

 ## Authors:
 - Tim Zhuang